mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 If KUDO Kaptain uninstall hangs and fails to properly uninstall, force the removal of the Kaptain instance, and manually clean up volumes and namespaces.

-1. Find the KUDE instance which is stuck:
+1. Find the KUDO instance which is stuck:

     ```bash
     kubectl get instances -n kubeflow